NeuroNav

 How Blind Pedestrians Actually Cross Intersections

-Shadowing participants at real intersections revealed a surprisingly structured mental model for crossing: a four-stage protocol that breaks down precisely where silent vehicles and turn lanes appear.
+Shadowing participants at real intersections revealed a structured four-stage crossing model, and exposed exactly where silent vehicles break it.

 Observed failure modes:

-• • Misalignment leading to diagonal crossing into the traffic lane.
+• • Misalignment causing diagonal drift into traffic lanes

-• • Silent vehicles breaking the entire auditory detection model.
+• • Silent vehicles breaking the auditory model entirely

-• • Turn lane vehicles violating the assumption that parallel traffic is safe.
+• • Turn lane vehicles violating assumptions about parallel traffic

 Diagram of the navigation decision-making process and failure modes for blind pedestrians at intersections.